 Enter the deductions related to your operations on lines 21 through 47.
-Immediately afterwards we provide information about some of those deductions.
+We provide information about some of those deductions, as follows.

 Line 21 - Compensation to officers or partners

 Enter the compensation paid or accrued to all officers or partners of the corporation or partnership and detail in Part X of the return.